-My first book, In Bed with the Atlantic, is coming out this autumn – telling the story of how I, a non-sailor, found myself sailing around the Atlantic.
+My first book, In Bed with the Atlantic, was published by Fernhurst Books on the 11th September – telling the story of how I, a non-sailor, found myself sailing around the Atlantic.

 Far from grabbing the adventure with both hands, I was dogged by doubt, a belief that I wasn’t a ‘sailor’, never would be and that I was in no way capable of such an undertaking.